We’ve come a long way, and we’re not done yet!

 Providing affordable rental properties and coping with tighter regulations

-While meeting the challenges of high interest rates and high cost of mortgage loan funds, the Board of Trustees also saw a need to help meet the demand for affordable rental housing.
-The Board provided $37,805,000 of low-interest financing to developers to build four new apartment complexes with hundreds of affordable rental units.
+While meeting the challenges of high-interest rates and the high cost of mortgage loan funds, the Board of Trustees also saw a need to help meet the demand for affordable rental housing.
+As a result, the Board provided $37,805,000 of low-interest financing to developers to build four new apartment complexes with hundreds of affordable rental units.

-During this same period, the U.S. Congress imposed new and more restrictive regulation governing the issuance of bonds and the origination of mortgage loans in an effort to more closely control the Savings and Loan industry and balance the U.S. budget.
-These restrictions continue to increase the cost of issuing bonds and origination mortgages.
+During this same period, the U.S. Congress imposed new and more restrictive regulations governing the issuance of bonds and the origination of mortgage loans to more closely control the Savings and Loan industry and balance the U.S. budget.
+Unfortunately, these restrictions continue to increase the cost of issuing bonds and origination mortgages.
 Nevertheless, with the help of our lenders, the Authority continued to issue successful bond programs to help our citizens realize their dream of homeownership.

 Bringing hope in the midst of economic slowdown

 As the New Orleans economy sunk to depressive lows, the mortgage market could not support sizeable single-family mortgage revenue bond issues as it did in previous years.
 Nevertheless, the Board of Trustees continued to pursue its mission by introducing its PRIDE Down payment and Closing Cost Assistance Program, which fulfilled the dreams of hundreds of first-time homebuyers.

 The Authority also moved to support the homebuyer training efforts of the Neighborhood Development Foundation and the Neighborhood Housing Services to change the City’s profile for high delinquencies.
 In 1991, the Authority began requiring homebuyer education as a prerequisite for participating in the mortgage and down payment assistance programs.